UPDATE: Hacienda HealthCare Nurse Arrested After Vegetative Patient Gives Birth

-The victim, who has been a patient at the Phoenix, Ariz., nursing facility since a near-drowning incident, gave birth to a baby boy on Dec.
+The 29-year-old victim, who has been a patient at the Ariz. nursing facility since she was three following a near-drowning incident, gave birth to a baby boy on Dec.
 29. Staff did not know the woman was pregnant until she went into labor.
+Records show her last physical was in April.

 “There was a nurse that was there, and from what I’ve heard she’s the one that delivered the baby,” an unidentified source told CBS 5.
 “From what I know the baby is alive, and the baby is healthy.”